 There are so many options, so it really depends on what you and your family like.
-I love serving this pressure cooker potato and leek soup with Homemade Garlic Bread, French baguette and when I have more time on hands, I make Focaccia Bread with Olives or Potato Bread that I serve with Parmesan Chive Butter.
+I love serving this pressure cooker potato and leek soup with Homemade Garlic Bread, French baguette and when I have more time on hands, I make Focaccia Bread or Potato Bread that I serve with Parmesan Butter.
 It’s so good!

 Meat-eaters can add some sausage to the soup as well.